dmccaffrey01/CI_PP2_TIC_TAC_TOE_CLICKER/README.md

 15. I want the user to understand the game
 16. I want the user to get in contact with me
 17. I want the user to return home when entering a url that doesn't exist
+18. I want the user to easily navigate through the website

 ## Design